Morsmalleo/AhMyth/README.md

 - [x] [Server Report](https://github.com/Morsmalleo/AhMyth/issues/new?assignees=Morsmalleo&labels=bug%2C+error&template=server-report.yml&title=)

 Use this *Issue Template* if you experience the following problems:
-- Unstable/Unusable Victim's Lab Features
+- Unstable/Unusable Lab Features
 - User Interface Problems
-- No Victim Connections Returning (if you're positive this issue is on the Server's side)
+- No Client Connections Returning (if you're positive this issue is on the Server's side)
 <br></br>

 - [x] [Client Report](https://github.com/Morsmalleo/AhMyth/issues/new?assignees=Morsmalleo&labels=bug%2C+error&template=client-report.yml&title=)

-Use this *Issue Template* if you experience any of the following issues on the victim's end:
+Use this *Issue Template* if you experience any of the following issues on the remote Client's end:
-- Unstable Victim Connections
+- Unstable Client Connections
-- No Victim Connections Returning (if you're positive this issue is on the payload's/client's side)
+- No Client Connections Returning (if you're positive this issue is on the payload's/client's side)
 - Standalone Payload Applications Crashing after Installation
 - Payload Permissions not being Set for Backdoored Applications
 <br></br>